clean-sys/ProgrammingWaifusForDiscord/README.md

 # Programming Waifus for Discord
 Simple python application to randomly pick and set your PFP on Discord as an anime girl holding a programming book.
+Images are randomly selected from this amazing repo: [cat-milk/Anime-Girls-Holding-Programming-Books](https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books)

 ## Requirements
 - Python 3